CLIENT ACCOUNTS

 An approach that combines multiple vintages seeks to address this problem.
 It would combine different target date vintages to match the participant’s risk profile or income needs.
 Using data provided by the participant and/or recordkeeper, an online tool could recommend that she make half of her contributions to a 2035 vintage and half to a more-aggressive 2050 vintage.
 Blended vintages could allow plan sponsors to offer more tailored portfolios while still using an off-the-shelf product.
 Although a blended system might be appealing as a default option, it requires personal and financial information provided either by the recordkeeper or the participants themselves.
 Because of this complexity, it may be unlikely that a plan sponsor would default participants into a blended solution.

 This graphic shows QDIA options ranging from less personalized to more personalized.
-On the far end of the less personalized spectrum are off-the-shelf TDFs, which are usually operated by one or two asset managers.
-Next are co-branded TDFs, which generally are single glide path solutions comprised of multiple asset managers.
+On the far end of the less personalized spectrum are off-the-shelf TDFs, which can be closed architecture, investing in mutual funds only from the TDF provider, or open architecture, investing in mutual funds from the TDF provider as well as other providers.
+Next are co-branded TDFs, which generally are single glide path solutions composed of multiple asset managers.
 Next, in the middle of the spectrum, are multiple glide path TDFs, which are co-branded or off-the-shelf TDFs that provide multiple risk-based glide paths.
-Next are blended target date vintages, which combine different TDF vintages for each participant based on a portfolio recommendation tool.
-Lastly, on the far end of the more personalized side, are managed accounts, which provide portfolios customized based on individual participant data, possibly with an opportunity for one-on-one interaction with a financial professional.
+Next are blended target date vintages, which blend different TDF vintages for each participant based on a portfolio recommendation tool.
+Lastly, on the far end of the more personalized side, are managed accounts, which provide personalized portfolios based on individual participant data, sometimes with one-on-one financial advice.

 Personalized QDIAs